Furthir/awesome-useful-projects/README.md

-[repos.md](./repos.md) - a list of useful repositories for various purposes
-- [git.new/repolist](https://git.new/repolist) - short and easy link to remember for sharing
+[git.new/repolist](https://git.new/repolist) - short and easy link to use for sharing

-[links.md](./links.md) - a list of useful links